logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 Retention is a major factor influencing the cost of your Log Management plan.
 If you are looking for ways to extend log retention and maximize cost savings, Logz.io Smart Tier may be a good solution for your needs.

 Logz.io Smart Tier is a cost-effective data storage solution.
-Unlike the Hot-Warm storage architecture, Smart Tier offers cost reduction _without_ increasing query latency or increasing retrieval times.
-Instead, Smart Tier reduces storage costs by approximately 25% by using cheaper storage solutions for data replication.
+Unlike Hot-Warm storage architectures, Smart Tier offers cost reduction _without_ increasing query latency or increasing retrieval times.
+Instead, Smart Tier reduces costs by using cheaper storage solutions for data replication.
+[Learn more in our blog 🔗 ](https://logz.io/blog/smart-tiering/)

 {% include page-info/early-access.md type="Beta" %}

 ### Logz.io Data Tiering

-* **Real-Time Tier** - Most recent data is stored and replicated in Hot instances to guarantee top real-time performance.
+* **Real-Time Tier** - Your most recent data is stored and replicated in Hot instances to guarantee top real-time performance.
+The data is always available with top replication fail-safe guaranteed.
-* **Smart Tier** - Less recent data is stored in Hot instances for the same real-time querying performance as the **Real-Time Tier**.
-Data is replicated in Warm storage.
+* **Smart Tier** - Less recent data offers the same real-time querying performance as the Real-Time Tier.
+Data availability is guaranteed at a 97% SLA.
-* **Historical Tier** - Historical data that is outside of your plan's retention policy can be archived for long term storage and recovered on-demand.
+* **Historical Tier** - Data that ages out of your plan's retention policy can be archived for long term storage and recovered on-demand.
 [Learn more](/user-guide/archive-and-restore/)

-### Guaranteed availability
+### 97% availability - guaranteed

-As a user, there is no difference between the experience of querying the Real-Time Tier and Smart Tier 97% of the time.
+As a user, most of the time, there is no difference between the experience of querying the Real-Time Tier and Smart Tier data.

-The only time the difference might be noticeable, is when you try to query a specific Smart Tier data segment at the same time that it is being recovered from a replica.
+The only time the difference might become noticeable, is on the rare occasion when you try to query a specific Smart Tier data segment at the same time that it is being recovered from a replica.
 This coincidence is statistically rare enough for the trade-off between availability and cost to be competitive.